 Q: Mold growth is a serious problem when homes are flooded following hurricanes and major storms.
 What should people with mold allergy do?
 Are there treatments that can help?

-Michael Blaiss, MD: Mold is a major problem inside homes, especially those that have had significant flooding, such as what occurred last year after a series of hurricanes affected Houston, South Florida and Puerto Rico.
+Michael Blaiss, MD: Mold is a major problem inside homes, especially those that have had significant flooding, such as what occurred in 2017 after a series of hurricanes affected Houston, South Florida and Puerto Rico.

 Homes can develop mold very rapidly.
 In fact, the Environmental Protection Agency (EPA) says that there can be significant mold growth after water is flooded into a home.